Depth Range: 105-722 feet (32-220 meters)

 In addition, a shipping lane cuts across the top of the bank.
 Unfortunately, this makes it a convenient place to drop anchor, impacting the resources.
 A large tanker anchored on top of the feature in 2011, just outside of the shipping lane.

-Geyer Bank is a designated Habitat Area of Particular Concern (HAPC).
+Geyer Bank is a designated Habitat Area of Particular Concern (HAPC), a type of Essential Fish Habitat.

 Who Was Richard Geyer?